Mariagiusi23/Earthquake-Physics-Machine-Learning/README.md

 This project does **not** aim to provide deterministic earthquake predictions.
 All results should be interpreted as **probabilistic and exploratory**, consistent with the intrinsic uncertainty of seismic processes.

----

-## 👤 Author

-**Mariagiusi Nicodemo**
-🎓 Degree Course in Mathematical Sciences for Artificial Intelligence

----

-## 🙏 Acknowledgements

-This work was developed as part of the course *Earthquake Physics & Machine Learning*.